RobertPredescu/Online-Beauty-Store/README.md

 The database comprises the following tables:

 - **Employee:** Stores employee information, including department affiliation and salary details.
-Operations: Add, Delete
 - **Department:** Contains details about different departments within the organization, including the manager responsible for each department.
-Operations: Add, Delete
 - **Client:** Stores customer data, including personal information and address details.
-Operations: Add, Delete
 - **Receipt:** Records sales transactions made by clients, linking clients, employees, and purchase details.
-Operations: Add, Delete
 - **Product:** Contains information about the products available in the store, including product name, price, and category.
-Operations: Add, Delete
 - **Category:** Stores the categories to which products belong, facilitating product organization and navigation.
-Operations: Add, Delete
 - **Order:** Resolves the many-to-many relationship between receipts and products, recording product quantities purchased in each transaction.
-Operations: Add, Delete

 ## Implementation Details